 - Your system will create a new user profile.
 Move your old data to this profile.

 Fixing this issue may get a bit tricky, but the first method has been proven to work in most cases.
+And probably your PC turns off itself?
+We also have some tips on resolving this issue.

 If you have other suggestions on easily fixing the temporary profile in Windows 7, let us know in the comments below!